Piotr1215/katacoda-scenarios/vcluster/vcluster_introduction/step3/step3.md

 Creating a new vcluster is easy using the `vcluster create` command.
 The command takes the name of the vcluster and an optional namespace.

-We are going to use _tmux_ since _vcluster_ CLI will port forward to our new kubeconfig.
-In the other pane, we can interact with the new vcluster.
+We are going to use _tmux_ since _vcluster_ CLI will automatically switch to the new cluster.
+In the other pane, we can interact with the new virtual cluster.

 `start_tmux.sh`{{exec}}